aszepieniec/stark-anatomy/docs/faster.md

  - If the randomizers are appended after padding the trace, then the randomized trace does not fit into the power-of-two subgroup.
 In this case the interpolant must be computed such that:
    - over the power-of-two subgroup it evaluates to the execution trace; and
    - over a distinct domain it evaluates to the uniformly random randomizers.
- - If the randomizers are appended before padding, then the transition constraints must by compatible with this operation, or else the composition polynomials will not evaluate to zero in the entire power-of-two subgroup.
+ - If the randomizers are appended before padding, then the transition constraints must be compatible with this operation, or else the composition polynomials will not evaluate to zero in the entire power-of-two subgroup.
 This option requires changing the AIR.

 ### Preprocessing